Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Hybrid Learning of BPS Models

-Based on these alignments, DeepSimulator provides a choice between replacement or repair of each non-conformant trace.
-The \emph{replacement} method replaces each non-conformant trace with a copy of the most similar conformant trace in terms of string-edit distance.
-This action preserves the number of log traces.
-The \emph{repair} method removes some of the activity instances in the trace so that the model can parse the repaired trace.
-The choice between \emph{replacement} and \emph{repair} is a hyper-parameter of the DeepSimulator method.

-Once the process model is discovered and aligned, DeepSimulator proceeds to discover the \textbf{branching probabilities} for each branching point in the process model.
-In this step, the DeepSimulator offers two options: (i) assign equal values to each conditional branch; or (ii) compute the branching branches by replaying the aligned event against the process model.
-The first approach may perform better for smaller event logs, where the probabilities computed via the replay method are not always reliable.
-The latter is preferable for larger logs.
-Again, the choice between using equiprobabilities or replay-based probabilities is a hyper-parameter of the DeepSimulator method.
+Next, DeepSimulator uses the (conformant) event log to discover the \emph{branching probabilities} for each branching point in the model.
+Here, DeepSimulator offers two options: (i) assign equal values to each conditional branch; or (ii) compute the branching probabilities by replaying the aligned event against the process model.
+The first approach may perform better for smaller logs, where the probabilities computed via replay are not always reliable, while the latter may be preferable for larger logs.

-Next, DeepSimulator combines the process model and the branching probabilities to assemble a stochastic process model.
-In this step, DeepSimulator uses a Bayesian optimization technique to discover the hyper-parameter settings (i.e., \ values of $\epsilon$, $\eta$, replace-vs-repair, and equal-vs-computed probabilities) that maximizes the similarity between the generated sequences and the ground truth sequences in terms of activity sequences.
-The optimizer uses as loss function the Control-Flow Log Similarity (CFLS) metric described in Camargo et al.~\cite{Camargo2020}.
-In a nutshell, The CFLS metric is the mean string-edit distance between the activity sequences generated by the stochastic process model and the traces in the ground-truth log after optimally aligning the generated and the ground-truth traces.\footnote{We considered using the stochastic conformance checking metrics defined in~\cite{Leemans2021}, but these are defined over Petri nets, and our method handles BPMN models with inclusive join gateways, which cannot be transformed directly into Petri nets.} We use a holdout method to avoid over-fitting of the hyper-parameters.

-Finally, in the \textbf{sequences generation} step (cf. Fig.~\ref{fig:architecture}), DeepSimulator uses the resulting stochastic process model to generate a bag of activity sequences without timestamps.
-This bag of sequences is used as the event log's base structure in Phase 3 of the pipeline.
+The DeepSimulator combines the process model and the branching probabilities to assemble a stochastic process model.
+In this step, the DeepSimulator uses a Bayesian optimization technique to discover the hyperparameter settings (i.e., values of $\epsilon$, $\eta$, replace-vs-repair, and equal-vs-computed probabilities) that maximize the similarity between the generated and the ground truth sequences in terms of activity sequences.
+The optimizer uses a holdout method, and as a loss function, it uses the Control-Flow Log Similarity (CFLS) metric described in~\cite{Camargo2020}.
+The CFLS metric is the mean string-edit distance between the activity sequences generated by the stochastic process model and the traces in the ground-truth log after their optimal alignment.\footnote{We did not use the stochastic conformance checking metrics over Petri nets of~\cite{Leemans2021} since our method handles BPMN models with inclusive join gateways, which cannot be directly transformed to Petri Nets (without exponential blowout) as shown in~\cite{Favre2012}} Finally, in the \emph{sequences' generation} step, DeepSimulator uses the resulting stochastic process model to generate a bag of activity sequences without timestamps.
+This bag is used as the log's base structure in Phase~3.